 Drawing on Baltimore’s rich literary history, Drama MaMa owner Alisa Brock curated a space built to inspire the next wave of budding authors.
 Sip on a latte while you browse for a newly released novel, re-read a classic, or write your own in one of Drama MaMa’s custom journals.
 For a fun experience, come to one of the bookshop’s “Wine & Bind” book binding events to make your own.

-Inspired by international travel and global design, Paper Herald opened in Mount Vernon in 2021 with the goal of bringing high quality stationary, paper goods and writing instruments to Baltimore.
+Inspired by international travel and global design, Paper Herald opened in Mount Vernon in 2021 with the goal of bringing high quality stationery, paper goods and writing instruments to Baltimore.
 Boasting a modern and sleek aesthetic, Paper Herald’s materials are made around the world, but we’re partial to the letterpress illustrations of beloved Baltimore landmarks like the Domino Sugars sign and Washington Monument.

 Everyone's Place African Cultural Center

 For more than three decades, this Black-owned family bookstore has provided a place for Baltimoreans to gather and discover the different cultures of the African diaspora.
 Beyond books, Everyone’s Place sells clothing, fabric, jewelry, skin products and more.
 This Druid Hill destination also hosts events and invites local BIPOC artists to sell their work in-store.